 At the business level, the state of affairs shifts favorably.
 Individual Wi-Fi use still seems similar, but businesses do a much better job of securing a network from online threats and malicious users.
 A firewall is one of the best ways to do so, since it actively keeps threats out of your network by checking data that enters it.
 When a user is accessing your organization’s Wi-Fi, they can then access the entire network that’s hosted on it–including any servers or confidential information that’s found on it.
 By partitioning information behind the firewall, you’re making your business that much more secure against online threats.

 Another way to do so is by implementing what’s called a Virtual Private Network, or VPN.
 A VPN adds another layer of security by implementing encryption.
 Basically, it protects your data by ensuring it’s traveling through a secure tunnel of sorts, shielding it from view by those who might be lurking in the shadows.
 A VPN is a staple of remote computing because it’s really the only way to make sure that your sensitive company data is being transferred as securely as possible.
 A VPN ultimately keeps you from spending even more money on potential data breaches, and is a considerable benefit when factoring in organizational mobility.

 Does your business need a VPN to secure its data?
-Symmetric Engineering Group can help.
+Symmetric IT Group can help.
 To learn more, reach out to us at (813) 749-0895.